Prashanth684/must-gather-code-execution-mcp/README.md

 The MCP server uses **embedded instructions** in tool descriptions to guide AI agents through the code execution workflow:

-1. **Tool Description Instructions**: The `mustGather.searchAnalysis` tool description explicitly tells the agent to:
+1. **Tool Description Instructions**: The `mustGather_searchAnalysis` tool description explicitly tells the agent to:
    - Search for methods first
    - READ the library resource (uri: file:///must-gather-lib.ts)
    - WRITE a TypeScript script that imports from ./must-gather-lib.js